away1205/GG-Midterm/README.md

 ## Database Structure

-Here is the structure of the database, including the relationships between entities (Video, Product, Comment, User).
+Here is the structure of the database, including the relationships between models (Video, Product, Comment, User).

 - `Video` Model:
   - `url_thumbnail`: String (required) - URL of the video thumbnail.